smart-on-fhir/cumulus-library-data-metrics/data_metrics/q_valid_us_core_v4/README.md

 A future improvement: a separate metric that checks for basic FHIR validity, and we can then join against those tables here to unify both checks.

+To repeat:
+1. This metric validates all mandatory behavior that is unique to a profile.
+2. This metric reserves the right to validates any mandatory behavior for profile-required fields, even if it's in the base FHIR spec.
+In an ideal world with infinite development resources, we'd do a full FHIR validation for every mandatory profile field.
+But instead, we check base FHIR rules on a best-effort basis.
+3. This metric will never attempt to check any field or rule that isn't required by a US Core profile.

+#### Current base FHIR rules that we validate

+- Codes with required bindings (like status fields) stay within them
+- References should point to the correct resources

 ### Denominator

 All possible rows for the resource in question.